spijkers09/esp8266_p1meter-ISKRA-AM550/README.md

 Compiling up using Arduino IDE:
 I will try and extend this section, as it was the first time I actually did something with IDE.
-- Ensure you have selected the right board
+- Ensure you have selected the right board.
+I selected LOLIN (Wemos) D1 Mini (clone)
-- Using the Tools->Manage Libraries... install `PubSubClient` and `WifiManager`
+- Using the Tools->Manage Libraries... install `PubSubClient (by Nick)` and `WifiManager (by tzapu)`.
+I installed several other libraries (at Arduino's request) ESP82266Autowifi
+- Verify the software.
+This should indicate errors (like missing functions/libraries)
+- Connect the board to your computer.
+Under <Tools>/Com port select the correct port.
+For some reason it showed 2 in my case, then just try to select one.
+- If the upload does not work, select the other
-- Flash the software
+- Upload the software

 I removed the PlatformIO version as I have no experience and have not used it.
 Please refer to the origin of this fork if you want to use it.

 Finishing off:
 - You should now see a new wifi network `ESP******` connect to this wifi network, a popup should appear, else manually navigate to `192.168.4.1`
 - Configure your wifi and Mqtt settings
+- It is usefull to create a separate user in HomeAssistant for MQTT.
+I created the user mqttuser and gave a password.
+- The mqtt host adress is your homeassistant IP and use 1883 for the port.
+- You can use the serial monitor function (also under <Tools>) to see the ESP waking up and trying to connect.
 - To check if everything is up and running you can listen to the MQTT topic `hass/status`, on startup a single message is sent.

 ## Connecting to the P1 meter